 In situations like this, it literally pays to know what to do to salvage the process!

 If you notice that you have a pot of burnt rice on your hands, first of all, don’t panic.
 Take the pot off the stove, turn off the heat, and turn on the fan.

 Why the fan you ask?
 Well, you don’t want to set off the smoke alarm or have someone smell the evidence from the other side of the house and wander over to ask if you burned the rice (again), right?

 Quickly take the pot over to the sink and run cold water over the bottom.
 This will halt the cooking process.
-Take care to hold the lid on the rice so that none spills into the sink.
+Take care to hold the lid on so that nothing spills into the sink.

-Next, gently pour the unburned rice mixture into a clean pan.
+Next, gently pour the unburned rice and remaining rice water mixture into a clean pan.
 Take care to leave any burned rice kernels stuck to the bottom of the first pan as is.

 Lastly, place a slice of bread on top of the rice mixture.
 Cover and finish cooking.
 Hint: crusts don’t work as well as a regular slice of bread in my experience.
 The bread will absorb any burnt taste that might remain, and the fan will take care of the burned odor in the kitchen.

 Serve as usual.
 Your family will never know!